Yesh7437/WEB_SCRAPING_ANALYSIS/README.md

 # Football Corners Data Scraper

 ## Overview
 This Python script uses Selenium to scrape detailed football match information from the website [Adam Choi - Corners](https://www.adamchoi.co.uk/corners/detailed).
-The script extracts data for matches, including date, home team, away team, and score, for the specified country (Germany in this case).
+The script extracts data for matches, including date, home team, away team, and score, for the specified country (France in this case).

 ## Requirements
 - Python